 The Woodbridge Township Domestic Violence Response Team (DVRT) is a volunteer organization that assists victims of domestic violence.
 All prospective volunteers are required to complete an application.
 A criminal background check and an interview will be conducted.
 All applicants must possess a valid NJ driver's license and have their own transportation to police headquarters for assistance calls.
 Applicants that have criminal records or have been convicted of domestic violence may be denied acceptance.
-Other conditions that may prevent an applicant's approval include, but are not limited to, psychiatric or mental problems, inability to read, write, or clearly speak English, alcohol or substance abuse problems, or any other issue that may interfere with the applicant's ability to assist a domestic violence victim.
+Other conditions that may prevent an applicant's approval include, ask but are not limited to, physician psychiatric or mental problems, information pills inability to read, write, or clearly speak English, alcohol or substance abuse problems, or any other issue that may interfere with the applicant's ability to assist a domestic violence victim.

 All applicants must attend 40 hours of training conducted during evening and/or weekend hours.
 Once the mandatory classroom training is completed, the new members will respond to police headquarters with veteran team members for field training.
 Team members are required to be "on call" a minimum of 2 shifts per month and possibly more, if needed.
 While the team member is "on call", s/he is either accessible by phone or pager and the police department will call the team member to respond to headquarters to assist a victim.
 The team members are expected to respond immediately when called.
 When assisting a victim of domestic violence, the team member explains all options to the victim and helps them with the process involved in receiving help either through a restraining order, a shelter, counseling groups, or any other options available.
 The response team member assists all victims of domestic violence regardless of gender, sexual orientation, ethnic background, race or religion.